 - 1/2 tablespoon vanilla extract

-- Place rolled oats, steel cut oats and salt in a medium sauce pot.
+- Place rolled oats, steel cut oats, salt and protein powder (if using) in a medium sauce pot.

 - Combine the milk, water and 2 cups chopped strawberries in a blender and blend until smooth.